CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 ### Prerequisite
-- Access to the CenturyLink Cloud platform as an authorized user.
+- Access to the CenturyLink Cloud platform as an authorized user
-- Access to CenturyLink Cloud Database as a Service as an authorized user.
+- Access to CenturyLink Cloud Database as a Service as an authorized user
-- Access to Object Storage if required, CenturyLink Cloud Object Storage can be used as primary storage for the Enterprise Edition
+- Access to Object Storage if required, CenturyLink Cloud Object Storage can be used as primary storage for the Enterprise Edition of ownCloud

 ### Postrequisite